 Living outside of the box opened up a world of opportunities, but it also taught Jasmine about the limitations society places on people.
 She finally realized that when you set your mind to something, free from fear, and with great sense of determination, anything is possible.
 In March 2016, she began to bicycle around the world in order to fully explore the magnitude of living outside of the comfort zone in a musical context.
 She took her pup and violin with the intent to use music to bridge cultural and social gaps and learn as much as possible in pursuit of her own personal dream to become a professional violinist, despite starting later than most of her peers.

-She now seeks to inspire others face their fears and pursue their dreams, giving talks in schools and other venues.
+She now seeks to inspire others to face their fears and pursue their dreams, giving talks in schools and other venues.
 Jasmine also gives house concerts.
 To inquire about having her speak at your venue or give a house concert, please contact here.
+In addition, Jasmine currently raises funds to provide string instruments to community music and after-school programs who serve low-income or zero income families.

 The FiJaPAW Journal — along with allowing push notifications from the FiJaPAW website — is the ONLY way to stay thoroughly updated with Jasmine and Fiji.
 It is our monthly journal entries, detailing our travels and pursuits on the road.
 A blog is not available on the website.
 It comes out on the 20th of each month and contains stories, video, and photos from the road.
 Upgrade to a paid subscription, and receive premium content such as recorded performances, masterclasses and interviews with musicians we meet on the road.
 In addition, paid members get updates on our Pay-It-Forward Initiatives, a free copy of our end of year e-book and automatic entrance into giveaways and Travel Scholarship contests.